 Great conversations often start with a genuine concern

-The key to every successful business or program is quality communication.
+The key to establishing successful business transaction is through quality and transparent communication.

-You can only give solutions to the problems you understand; however, the best way to learn about challenges in an entirely new environment is by asking questions.
+You can only give solutions to the problems you understand; however, the best way to learn about challenges in an entirely new environment is by asking the right questions.

 Any business-related communication is performed over the phone, at least during the initial phase.